bhavanki/grounds/docs/actor.md

 # actor add_player wilma a14950c2-44a5-4933-bc5a-49538cd5f89b
 ```

 Now when "wilma" logs in to Grounds, they can play as the player with that ID.
-When a actors has multiple options for players, the server presents them with their choices.
+When an actor has multiple options for players, the server presents them with their choices.
 Also, while already logged in, an actor can use the "switch_player" command to flip over to a different (unoccupied) player.

 ## Actor Relations